-Agile meetups, like your daily scrum meeting, play a critical role in the Agile processes for software development.
+Agile meetups, like your daily scrum meeting, play a critical role in the agile processes for software development.
 These meetings are not typical.
 Scrum itself has been around for over two decades now, but still, not many organizations understand its nature.
 Agile meetings have a set structure dedicated to answering the what/why/how questions that allow project teams to cooperate effectively and produce the expected results.
 Should you fail to organize the scrum meetings agenda, you will have to shift dates in the calendar of releases risking a possible product value drop.
 In the blog post, we outline scrum meeting types used for project management teams and tips on how to be productive with each type of meeting.

 Employees in big companies often complain about having “too many meetings.”
 Software engineers and testers, in particular, are among the least happy with regular meeting routines that steal minutes from their development activities.
 However, in most cases, the problem is not in having meetings, but rather in having ineffective meetings.
 Regular quick updates help avoid numerous issues, but when you are spending hours talking instead of doing, something is wrong.

 Agile meetings are designed to reduce time-wasting problems and let developers focus on more their actual work activities.
 Ideally, a company should call massive meetings in one case only – to discuss the features that add value to the project.
 Scrum does just that.
 There are five main scrum meeting types: